Chapter 16 Mox rocks

 moxto verify that all the mocks defined in the tests have been called from within those tests.
 Otherwise, it will flag such cases as test errors

-Inside our test, we need to define implementation for all the functions that the Naive.Trader relies on:
+Inside our test, we need to define implementations for all the functions that the Naive.Trader relies on:

 # /apps/naive/test/naive/trader_test.exs